 Looking for a new park to keep the kids entertained this weekend or over the next school holidays?
-With more than 2180 parks across Brisbane, there's a perfect Brisbane City Council park to suit every family - from perfect picnic spots and great playgrounds to scooter tracks, skate parks, dog off-leash areas (for four-legged family members), Insta-worthy photo locations and more.
+With more than 2180 parks across Brisbane, there's a perfect Brisbane City Council park to suit every family - from picturesque picnic spots and great playgrounds to scooter tracks, skate parks, dog off-leash areas (for four-legged family members), Insta-worthy photo locations and more.

 We've put together a list of the best new parks and recent park upgrades to inspire planning for your next park day out and to highlight how we're continuing to grow your Brisbane lifestyle.